 Here, we sat down with beverage director Niko Tiutan for an overview of their business strategies and plans for 2021.

 How much has your operations changed since the pandemic started?

-Before the pandemic, we could go to places like the supermarket to scout for ingredients or make last minute purchases.
+Before the pandemic, we could go to places like the supermarket to scout for ingredients or make last-minute purchases.
 Now, we have to plan our purchases and find the majority of our supplies online.
-Some of our suppliers, particularly those located outside Metro Manila, have also had difficulties meeting our requirements due to the lockdown.
+Some of our suppliers, particularly those outside Metro Manila, have also had difficulties meeting our requirements due to the lockdown.

-Our work arrangements also had to change as we had to shift from meeting daily to a few times a week instead.
+Our work arrangements also had to change as we shifted from meeting daily to a few times a week instead.
 Even if we’re a small team, it took time to adjust how we operated and how we interacted with people, with health and safety in mind.